article banner

 val lines = File("SomeFile") .takeIf { it.exists() } ?.readLines()

 We use such checks for safety.
 For example, if a file does not exist, readLines throws an exception.
 Replacing incorrect objects with null helps us handle them safely.
-It also helps us drop incorrect results.
+It also helps us drop incorrect results, or just replace some values with null.

 class UserCreationService( private val userRepository: UserRepository, ) { fun readUser(token: String): User? = userRepository.findUser(token) .takeIf { it.isValid() } ?.toUser() }